 The Accelerator Practice is an in-house law practice located within Suffolk Law School and newly created in 2014 as part of the larger Accelerator Program.

-The in-house Accelerator practice will represent average-income individuals who otherwise lack access to the justice system.
+The in-house Accelerator practice represents average-income individuals who otherwise lack access to the justice system.
 Students will develop the legal skills and business practices needed to lead or participate in a solo or small private law firm.